salman-shaikh7/Loading-Taxi-Data-into-Google-Cloud-SQL-2.5/README.md

 Reading history-file /home/salmanshaikh/.mysql_history
 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.
 ```
+We will exceute following command in sql command line

 create the schema for the trips

 ```sql
 create database if not exists bts;
 use bts;